columbia/fairtest/README.md

 This creates a training set and holdout set that can be used to perform a single batch of investigations with an overall testing confidence of 95%.
-Budgets larger than 1 allow for `adaptive` data analyses, where new investigations may be performed based on previous results.
+Budgets larger than 1 allow for `adaptive data analysis`, where new investigations may be performed based on previous results, and validated over an independent testing set.

 #### Testing
 To test for associations between user income and race or gender, first create